Peppers turning black (or dark purple) often signify ripening, but beware, as sudden darkening may indicate something wrong with your plant.

 What Causes Peppers to Turn Black?
 (Reasons & Fixes)

-Novice gardeners are bewildered when they find their beautiful pepper fruits turning black after 2-3 months of hard work.
+Novice gardeners are bewildered when they find their beautiful Peppers turning black after 2-3 months of hard work.

-Here are some probable causes for pepper turning black and their fixes.
+Here are some probable causes for Peppers turning black and their fixes.

 1. Natural Process

 Typical to fruiting plants, Peppers change color and texture once they ripen before decaying.

 A fully grown Pepper would look swollen and glossy, indicating the harvest time.
 The fruits begin to over-ripen as they absorb more sunlight and nutrients, gradually changing color.

 You would notice black or dark purple shades appearing throughout the fruit, but they are still edible.

 Some Pepper varieties, such as Chinese 5-Color, start as a dark purple before retaining its original color.